-- 1. Anticipate stopping and SLOWLY return the ground speed lever (GSL) (A) to NEUTRAL and into PARK. - 2.
+- 1. Anticipate stopping and SLOWLY move GSL (A) to NEUTRAL and into PARK. - 2.
 Turn the steering wheel until it locks. - 3.
 Move throttle lever (B) to low-idle position.

-Before stopping the engine, run at low idle for approximately 5 minutes to cool hot engine parts and allow the turbocharger to slow down while engine oil pressure is available.
+Before stopping the engine, run at low idle for approximately 5 minutes to cool off the hot engine parts and allow the turbocharger to slow down.